The Merian Botanical Gardens

 The Merian Gardens (Merian Gärten) are a botanical garden on the outskirts of Basel.
-Its history dates back to 1824 when Christoph Merian (1800-1858) acquired the Brüglingerhof and 56 hectares of land and developed this land into a large agricultural company in the village of Brüglingen.
+Their history dates back to 1824 when Christoph Merian (1800-1858) acquired the Brüglingerhof and 56 hectares of land.

 The area was transferred to the Christoph Merian Foundation.
-This Foundation developed the botanical garden in and after 1968.
-Only the Brüglingerhof remained an independent agricultural enterprise until 2012, after which it was included in the botanical garden.
+This Foundation developed the botanical garden in 1968.

-The garden is situated in the millennia-old river landscape of the Birs.
-The terraces created by the river are still clearly visible and divide the gardens topographically.
-The rhododendron valley, the medicinal garden, the dry biotope, about 1500 historical iris species and other collections were created after 1968.
+The garden is situated amidst the river landscape of the Birs.
+The terraces are clearly visible and divide the gardens topographically.